 Usability was a key factor, so we paid particular attention to how the system would work since a large number of untrained users would be using it.
 The tools built into the CMS helped with this, but we also added, customised or developed new plugins for additional functionality when there was nothing available to fulfil the need.

-We integrated the system with the departments Active Directory, ensuring that users log-in details are saved, and the information is stored safely.
+Our Oxford-based development team integrated the system with the departments Active Directory, ensuring that users log-in details are saved, and the information is stored safely.
 Rather than rewriting all of their legacy ASP and ASP.NET systems at once, we re-skinned them to match the new site and ran them in parallel until they were replaced.

 The department now has a fresh new, integrated website that provides a far superior user experience for those using it.
 The website engages their key stakeholders and provides a seamless user experience and easy navigation for web visitors and administrators alike.